-Shelly Bahl is a visual and media artist born in Benares, India, raised in Toronto and currently based in New York City.
-She received her B.F.A.
-(Visual Art and Art History) from York University, Toronto and her M.A.
-(Studio Art) from New York University.
-Her interdisciplinary work in drawing, painting, sculpture/ installation, photography and video has appeared in a number of solo and group exhibitions in North America and internationally.
+Bahl received her BFA (Visual Art and Art History) from York University, Toronto and her MA (Studio Art) from New York University.
+Her interdisciplinary work in drawing, painting, sculpture/ installation, performance, photography and video has appeared in many solo and group exhibitions in North America and internationally.

-She has presented solo exhibitions at: Bronx River Art Center, NY; LEE Ka-sing Gallery, Toronto; Design Exchange Museum, Toronto; Gallery 198, London, UK; Richmond Art Gallery, Vancouver; Gallery 44, Toronto; Khyber Centre For the Arts, Halifax, NS; M.Y.
-Art Prospects, NY; Art Folio Gallery, Chandigarh; Women’s Art Resource Centre Gallery, Toronto; and other venues.
+Select solo exhibitions include: Lahore Museum; Gallery 400, University of Illinois Chicago, IL (online); Bronx River Art Center, NY; LEE Ka-sing Gallery, Toronto; Design Exchange Museum, Toronto; Gallery 198, London, UK; Richmond Art Gallery, Vancouver; Gallery 44, Toronto; Khyber Centre For the Arts, Halifax; M.Y.
+Art Prospects, NY; Art Folio Gallery, Chandigarh; and Women’s Art Resource Centre Gallery, Toronto.

-Her artwork has received significant critical attention, and has been reviewed in the New York Times, Time Out Delhi, NOW Magazine, National Post, Hamilton Spectator, Asian Art News, World Sculpture News, Art India, Vancouver Sun, Art Asia Pacific, New Art Examiner, FUSE Magazine, and other publications.
+Her artwork has received significant critical attention, and she has been featured in the New York Times, Art Forum, Time Out Delhi, NOW Magazine, National Post, Hamilton Spectator, Asian Art News, World Sculpture News, Art India, Vancouver Sun, Art Asia Pacific, New Art Examiner, FUSE Magazine, and other publications.